You are now required to do five (5) work search actions (previously referred to as work search contacts) each week.

 You can find your work search requirements on your online application.
 When you apply, you must acknowledge that you understand these requirements.

-**Starting July 7, 2024, you will be required to do 5 work search actions (previously referred to as work search contacts) each week instead of 2.**
+You are now required to do five (5) work search actions (previously referred to as work search contacts) each week.

 There are many valid ways to look for work.
 The most common work search activity is applying with a resume or cover letter.
 Valid and invalid activities include: